ga-curriculum/computer-science-sets/lesson/README.md

 ## Let’s Talk About Interviews

 In a job interview, you might be asked to use some of the set methods we’ve looked at in this lesson.
-(You’ll have a chance to practice them on the next slide!)
+(You’ll have a chance to practice them in the next section!)

 If you’re hungry for more information on sets, take a dive deep [here](https://flaviocopes.com/javascript-data-structures-set/).

 <br>

 ![Brain](./assets/interviews.png)